ImperialCollegeLondon/ImperialTissueCyte/Imperial_TissueVision_Stitching_Files/README.md

 # Installation for specifically Python version (tested on MacOS and Linux)
 1. Download a Python distribution package or for MacOS you can use the native iPython in Terminal.
 We use the Anaconda distribution which is set up to be our default Python environment.
 2. Download the Python scripts and put them into a folder of your choice.
 3. Using a terminal environment, navigate to the folder and run `pip install -r requirements.txt`.
-If this doesn't work, then open up the requirements file and manually install the packages listed there.
+If this doesn't work, then open up the requirements file and manually install the packages listed there using `pip install package` command.
 4. Create a temporary folder on your hard drive which will temporarily store image data during the stitching process.
 5. Open either `parasyncstitchicGM.py` or `asyncstitchicGM.py` in a script editor and search for the beginning of the main function and the `get_platform()` code which sits there.
 For your operating system, change the `imagejpath` and `overlapypath` file paths for your own system file paths.